 Ans: Individuals, firms or corporates maintaining accounts with a bank branch can receive funds through the NEFT system.
 It is, therefore, necessary for the beneficiary to have an account with the NEFT enabled destination bank branch in the country.

-The NEFT system also facilitates one-waycross-border transfer of funds from India to Nepal.
+The NEFT system also facilitates one-way cross-border transfer of funds from India to Nepal.
 This is known as the Indo-Nepal Remittance Facility Scheme.
 A remitter can transfer funds from any of the NEFT-enabled branches in to Nepal, irrespective of whether the beneficiary in Nepal maintains an account with a bank branch in Nepal or not.
 The beneficiary would receive funds in Nepalese Rupees.
-Further details on the Indo-Nepal Remittance Facility Scheme are available on the website of Reserve Bank of India at http://rbidocs.rbi.org.in/rdocs/content/pdfs/84489.pdf.

 Q.5.
 Is there any limit on the amount that could be transferred using NEFT?

 Ans: No. There is no limit – either minimum or maximum – on the amount of funds that could be transferred using NEFT.
-However, maximum amount per transaction is limited to Rs.50,000/- for cash-based remittances and remittances to Nepal under the Indo-Nepal Remittance Facility Scheme.
+However, maximum amount per transaction is limited to Rs.50,000/- for cash-based remittances within India and also for remittances to Nepal under the Indo-Nepal Remittance Facility Scheme.

-Q.7.
-Whether the system is centre specific or has any geographical restriction?
+Q.6.
+Whether the system is centre-specific or has any geographical restriction?